Apr 01, 2025

 7.2.1.2 The BOT may approve the recommended movement given available funding.

-7.2.2.2 Faculty must provide HR with official transcripts and documentation of non-credit training by June 15 to be eligible for movement in the upcoming fiscal year.
+7.2.2.2 Faculty must provide HR with official transcripts by June 15 to be eligible for movement in the upcoming fiscal year.
 Failure to meet this deadline will result in an eligibility delay until the following fiscal year.

-7.2.2.3 HR recalculates column placement for faculty who have earned an advanced degree or who have completed approved credit classes and non-credit training.
-Column 5 is the maximum column
+7.2.2.3 HR recalculates column placement for faculty who have earned an advanced degree or who have completed approved 18 graduate-level credit hours for the Masters + 18 column.

 7.2.2.5 The BOT may approve eligible column movements given available funding.